Silhouette of a person lying in bed with an alarm clock and a person standing nearby

 • If you’re looking for high-level feedback on your book, but you’re still early in the self-editing process, you’re a good candidate for a manuscript evaluation.
 My manuscript evaluation package provides a global review of your book’s strengths and weaknesses, without the granular feedback in the margins.
 Think of a manuscript evaluation like a professional pit stop on your self-editing journey—I’ll provide a full service tune-up, then get you back out on the road with a clear direction for the way forward.

-My manuscript evaluation package includes:
+My manuscript evaluation service includes:

 1. A detailed editorial feedback letter, three to five single-spaced pages in length, offering feedback about what’s working, what’s not, and where you can strengthen the work in revision.